redtexts/texts/rutgers_1916_the_left_wing.md

 There remains, of course, a competition among the smaller capitalists themselves, to get a greater share of what is left by Big Capital, and besides, we must not forget that there is no such thing as a complete monopoly.
-But the tentendency [sic] to increase the profits of Big Capital at the expense of the other capitalist groups is indisputable, and has most important results.
+But the tendency to increase the profits of Big Capital at the expense of the other capitalist groups is indisputable, and has most important results.